ArctosDB/documentation-wiki/_documentation/container.markdown

 ---
+Author: Dusty McDonald, Teresa J. Mayfield-Meyer
 title: Container
 layout: default_toc
+date: unknown, 2019-02-22
 ---

-# Container
+# Object Tracking

 In a nutshell, Arctos Object Tracking consists of...

 -   "Containers" in one of two categories:
-    1. All Parts are (also) containers.
+    1. Specimen Parts are (also) containers
-    2. User-defined containers are whatever someone says they are – tubes, tube positions in freezer boxes, boxes, shelves, ranges, buildings, institutions, whatever.
+    2. User-defined containers are whatever someone says they are – tubes, tube positions in freezer boxes, boxes, shelves, ranges, buildings, institutions, etc.
--   All containers have exactly one parent container.
+-   All containers have exactly one "parent" container, but may hold more than one "child"

-That is the functional model in its entirety. **Physical specimen-bits** ARE containers, and they can be put into other containers, which are arbitrary curatorial declarations hopefully arranged in some useful fashion, such as bones in boxes on shelves. **Barcodes** ("machine-readable code" – 2D codes, RFID, etc.) are just machine-readable proxies to container_id. **Labels** are (less reliable) human-readable proxies to container_id.
+That is the functional model in its entirety. **Physical specimen parts** ARE containers, and they can be put into other containers, which are arbitrary curatorial declarations hopefully arranged in some useful fashion, such as bones in boxes on shelves. **Barcodes** (2D codes, RFID, etc.) are reliable machine-readable proxies for container_id.
+**Labels** (text) are less reliable human-readable proxies for container_id.

 Dimensions, container_type, procedures to disallow infinite recursion, etc. – everything else about the model – are attempts to prevent human errors or provide useful information about or from containers.
-(All such clues are probably unnecessary in a perfect and uniform system, but with the great diversity present in Arctos a remark indicating the color of a box or location of a room is occasionally valuable.)
+(All such clues may be unnecessary in a perfect and uniform system, but with the great diversity present in Arctos a remark indicating the color of a box or location of a room is occasionally valuable.)